Jrenzet/BankBuddy/README.md

 **Summary:**
 - Users can learn about their businesses financial health
 - Users can run their own projections
-- Application will print organized reports and visuals to show to financial institutions

 ## User Stories